reganmarie/DealerVision/README.md

 #### Getting a list of manufacturers:
 **URL**
     http://localhost:8100/api/manufacturers/
-    The list of manufacturers is a dictionary with the key "manufacturers" set to a list of manufacturers.
+    Dictionary with the key "manufacturers" set to a list of manufacturers

     {
         "manufacturers": [